 - 1. Vision (for example blindness or partial sight) - 2.
 Hearing (for example deafness or partial hearing) - 3.
 Mobility (for example walking short distances or climbing stairs) - 4.
 Dexterity (for example lifting and carrying objects, using a keyboard) - 5.
 Learning or understanding or concentrating - 6.
 Memory - 7.
 Mental Health - 8.
-Stamina or breathing or fatigue - Socially or behaviourally (for example associated with autism, attention deficit disorder or Asperger's syndrome) - 10.
+Stamina or breathing or fatigue - 9.
+Socially or behaviourally (for example associated with autism spectrum disorder (ASD) which includes Asperger's, or attention deficit hyperactivity disorder (ADHD)) - 10.
 Other - 11.
 Refusal (spontaneous) - 12.
 None of the above (spontaneous)